harvardinformatics/snpArcher/docs/index.md

 - To get started quickly, check out the quick start tutorial!
 - Otherwise start [here](./setup.md).

+## Citing
+- Please cite our preprint [here](https://www.biorxiv.org/content/10.1101/2023.06.22.546168v1)
+- Also, make sure to cite the tools you used within snpArcher.

 ## Contributing to snpArcher
 - If you encounter a bug or want to request a feature, please open a issue on our [github page](https://github.com/harvardinformatics/snpArcher).
 - If you'd like to contribute a module, check out our [module contribution guidelines](./modules.md#module-contribution-guidelines).